-Over the next 36 months I will be working on two further BBSRC-funded projects.
-The first of these will explore the effects of variability in our dietary environment.
+Currently I am a PI working on two further BBSRC-funded projects (36 months).
+The first of these is exploring the effects of variability in our dietary environment.
 Increasingly, commercial foods differ in their size, energy density, macronutrient composition, and so on.
-My group will determine whether these sources of variability compromise our capacity to regulate our energy intake.
+My group is helping to determine whether these sources of variability compromise our capacity to regulate our energy intake.

-In a second BBSRC-funded project (LINK) we will be working with an industry partner (Nestle) to explore the effects of eating behaviour on food intake.
+In a second BBSRC-funded project (LINK) I am working with an industry partner (Nestlé) to explore the effects of eating behaviour on food intake.
 For a long time, researchers have suspected that obesity is associated with a particular eating style, eating quickly in particular.
 Under controlled conditions it would seem that eating at a slower rate produces both an increase in self-reported fullness and a reduction in meal size.
 Moreover, epidemiological studies indicate that eating rate is a good predictor of bodyweight.
-For the first time, my team aim to expose the mechanism that underlies this effect.
+For the first time, my team is exposing the mechanism that underlies this effect.
 In turn, this work has the potential to lead to novel treatments for obesity and the design of foods that reduce our calorie intake from meal to meal.

 I was awarded a Ph.D. from the University of Birmingham (UK).
 This work explored the relationship between thirst and beverage choice.
 In 1999 I took a lectureship in the Department of Human Sciences at Loughborough University (UK).
 In 2005 I moved to the University of Bristol (UK).
 My current position is Professor of Experimental Psychology.
 I co-lead the Nutrition and Behaviour Unit with Professor Peter Rogers.
 This is one of the largest groups of its kind in the UK, supporting many doctoral and post-doctoral researchers.
 Major research themes include appetite, weight control, diet, and the control of meal size.
 The unit receives financial support from both UK research councils and several international industry partners.
 I am a member of the BBSRC-DRINC (Biotechnology and Biological Sciences Research Counci - Diet and Health Reseach Industry Club).
 In 2011 I received the Alan N. Epstein Award for my contribution in advancing our understanding of ingestive behaviour.